 Youth Education & Activities

 Religious School volunteers help put together and set up classrooms for classes, organize holiday events such as Chanukah and Purim, and shop for items needed either weekly or monthly.
 And, if you’re interested in teaching – would love more help with our Religious School classes as well as with teaching or tutoring Hebrew.
-Our Discovery School would also love helpers with our special events, organizing and putting away materials, as well as going through materials for redistribution.
 We also will have plenty to do if you’d like to help us build our NFTY/teen programming.